syncopika/vstream/readme.md

 - start up a new conda environment with `conda create --name vstream --file requirements.txt`, or do `conda env list` to see what envs currently exist.
 - if you want to use an already created environment, you can do `activate <env name>` (make sure you have/install the required libraries!). otherwise, `activate vstream`
 - install `imutils` and `dlib` via `pip install` (not really sure why but conda seems to have trouble downloading these via requirements.txt)
-- then `python vstream`
+- then `python vstream.py`

 ## files
-kind of a mess right now. in /templates, algorithm_testing.html can be run as a standalone file via python -m http.server, which just loads a set of landmark coordinates and lets you change individual coordinates' x and y values to see how they affect the avatar. in the root directory, basic_test.py serves a webpage that just shows real-time facial landmark coordinates on a canvas.
-I used this to test my backend code (mainly the pupil tracking idea I had since that involves messing with some of the landmark coordinates to produce new coordinates of the pupils' estimated locations). vstream.py is the actual 'product'.
+kind of a mess right now. in `/templates`, `algorithm_testing.html` can be run as a standalone file via `python -m http.server`, which just loads a set of landmark coordinates and lets you change individual coordinates' x and y values to see how they affect the avatar. in the root directory, `basic_test.py` serves a webpage that just shows real-time facial landmark coordinates on a canvas.
+I used this to test my backend code (mainly the pupil tracking idea I had since that involves messing with some of the landmark coordinates to produce new coordinates of the pupils' estimated locations). `vstream.py` is the actual 'product'.

 ## acknowledgements
 - much thanks to Adrian Rosebrock and his tutorial: https://www.pyimagesearch.com/2017/04/17/real-time-facial-landmark-detection-opencv-python-dlib/